 · 3 medium chicken breasts (100grams each)

 1 packet Quinoa Penne pasta, Or gluten free pasta of choice

 1. Add the water / stock to a large cooking pot, along with the cauliflower and garlic, and bring the water to a boil.
 (The water should be covering the cauliflower.)
 Once the water is boiling, lower the heat to a simmer and cover the pot to cook until the cauliflower is fork-tender and very soft, about 10 to 15 minutes.

 2. Cook the pasta in a large pasta pot of boiling water for about 8-10 mins as per the instructions.

 3. While the cauliflower and pasta are cooking, add your clean chicken breasts to a chopping board and make incisions down the middle to open up the breast.
 (Do not cut through)

-5. In a bowl, add your salts and spices and mix together.
+5. In a bowl, add your salts and spices using your measuring spoons and mix together.
 Take a teaspoon and spoon the mixture onto the chicken breasts.
 (This can also be done beforehand, allowing 1 hour to marinate in the fridge - time permitting)

 7. When the cauliflower is cooked through, transfer over to the food processor spooning the cauliflower and garlic into to the bowl, careful not to add to much water.

-10. Slice chicken breast and add over the pasta.
+10. Slice chicken breast with a sharp knife and add over the pasta.
 Serve immediately alongside your favorite side salad.